dataforseo/TypeScriptClient/docs/classes/DataforseoLabsAmazonProductRankOverviewLiveRequestInfo.md

 product IDs to receive ranking data for;
 the maximum number of ASINs you can specify in this array is 1000;
 you can receive the asin parameter by making a separate request to the Amazon Products endpoint
+Note: all letters in ASIN code must be specified in uppercase format;
+example:
+B01LW2SL7R

 #### Implementation of